 Overcoming Difficulties Relating to Sex and High Blood Pressure

 Men can face stress and anxiety due to incidents of erectile dysfunction.
 There is stress regarding whether this will happen again, and this, in turn, could cause men to avoid having sex altogether.
 High blood pressure affects ejaculation and lowers the sex drive which causes stress on relationships and sexual confidence.

 With that being said, having high blood pressure doesn't mean that you should give up on your sex life.
 Talking with your doctor regarding your problem will help you to better manage your health and erectile dysfunction.
 The most important thing to remember is to not let the problem get out of hand.
 You are in control of your sexual health and wellness!

-It is also crucial that you get your spouse/sexual partner's on board when trying to manage high blood pressure and ED.
+It is also crucial that you get your spouse/sexual partners on board when trying to manage high blood pressure, ED, and sexual performance issues.
 You should discuss with your spouse any issues that you may be experiencing with arousal, expectation/pressure when having sex, ways to relax, and other communicative tactics that could help you in managing your treatment.

 At the end of the day...You have options!
 Using a device such as The Phoenix is one of the best ways to make it easier to rise to the occasion in bed.

 Here at BDE Style, we are advocates for men like you!
 So, visit the rest of our site today to learn more about how you can take back control of your sexual health.